sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/travel/index.md

 If you or anyone attending an in-person company event suspects COVID-19 exposure (prior to, during, or after an event) please do the following:

-- Notify People Ops

-- If you are currently attending a company event or recently returned from a company event and you’re feeling sick, please notify People Ops ([people-ops@sourcegraph.com](mailto:people-ops@sourcegraph.com)) or Jonathan Ayers immediately so that they can advise on next steps for notifying other potentially affected teammates. _Note that no personal names will be shared with teammates in regards to any communications around COVID-19 exposures._
+- Notify People Ops ([people-ops@sourcegraph.com](mailto:people-ops@sourcegraph.com)) or Jonathan Ayers immediately so that they can advise on next steps for notifying other potentially affected teammates. _Note that no personal names will be shared with teammates in regards to any communications around COVID-19 exposures._

-**Information to share with People Ops:**
+  - **Information to share with People Ops:**

     -   Date symptoms began
     -   Dates of company event and travel
     -   List of company event attendees/potentially exposed teammates

-- If you are preparing to travel soon and you’re feeling sick, or have been exposed to anyone within the past two weeks, please postpone or cancel your travel.
+- Please postpone or cancel your travel.
 There will be other opportunities to travel and meet up with teammates and we want to be mindful of the health and safety of other attending teammates as well as the communities we’d be traveling to.
 Reach out to People Ops and they will work with you to get your travel rescheduled/cancelled and identify future opportunities for connecting with teammates in person.

 - Please arrange to get a COVID-19 test as soon as possible.
 You may expense testing for you and your immediate family.

 - Take any necessary additional precautions.

 - Prevent spread _(please cancel or postpone any upcoming travel or in-person events in the following 2 weeks)_.

 - Monitor your symptoms and quarantine based on CDC guidelines.

-If you have any questions, concerns, please reach out to #people-ops on Slack.
-Thank you for your continued collaboration to ensure your safety, and the safety of your teammates while traveling.
+If you have any questions or concerns, please reach out to #people-ops on Slack.
+Thank you for your continued collaboration to ensure your safety and the safety of your teammates while traveling.